 US company ACE Green Recycling announced plans to build and operate North America’s largest sustainable battery recycling park in Texas.
-The facility will be capable of recycling both lead-acid and lithium-ion batteries from vehicles and other sources.
+This is to be one of four plants planned globally with others in India and Thailand.

 Until then, ACE will scale up the recycling factory in phases.
 Phase 1 of operations is set to begin in the third quarter of 2023, starting with the recycling of lead-acid batteries and followed by a lithium-ion battery recycling facility nearby.